Battle of Camden: Deployments

 Gates formed up before first light.
 On his right flank he placed Mordecai Gist's 2nd Maryland Brigade (three regiments) and the Delaware Regiment, with Baron de Kalb in overall command of the right wing.
 On his left flank, he placed Caswell's 1,800 North Carolina militia; to the left of them were Stevens' 700 Virginians, and behind the Virginians were 120 men of Armand's Legion.
 Gates and staff stayed behind the reserve force, Smallwood's 1st Maryland Regiment, about 200 yards behind the battle line.
 Thus, the total number of Continentals on the field numbered 900.
 Gates placed seven guns along the line, manned by about 100 men.
 Also present, but whose disposition was unknown, were 70 mounted volunteer South Carolinians.
 Gates' formation, though a typical British practice of the time, placed his weakest troops against the most experienced British regiments, while his best troops would face only the weaker elements of the British forces.

 Cornwallis had roughly 2,239 men, including Loyalist militia and Volunteers of Ireland.
-Cornwallis also had the infamous and highly experienced Tarleton's Legion, who were formidable in a pursuit situation.
+Cornwallis also had the highly experienced Tarleton's Legion, who were formidable in a pursuit situation.
 Cornwallis formed his army into two brigades.
 On the right was Lt.
 Col James Webster, facing the inexperienced militia with the 23rd Royal Welch Fusiliers and the 33rd Regiment of Foot.
 Lord Rawdon was in command of the left, facing the Continental Infantry with the Irish Volunteers, Banastre Tarleton's infantry and the Loyalist troops.
 In reserve, Cornwallis had two battalions of the 71st Regiment of Foot and Tarleton's cavalry force.
 He also placed four guns in the British center.
 As Gates had done, Cornwallis placed his more experienced units on the right flank, and his less experienced units on the left flank.